hyundai-robotics/doc-hi6-operation/2-operation/7-user-key/2-button-registration/README.md

 ﻿# 2.7.2 Button Registration for Each Area

 You can register the desired function in the user key area with a button.
-Up to eight functions can be registered.